 The Kenney Legal Defense Corporation is a full-service Orange County criminal defense law firm headed by criminal lawyer Orange County California Karren Kenney.
 The firm defends clients throughout the area who have been charged with a wide variety of crimes.
 Led by an accomplished and tenacious attorney with more than two decades of legal experience, our firm is dedicated to helping clients mount the strongest possible defense and seek every opportunity to reduce or drop charges.
 We understand how stressful and difficult it can be for a person to face serious criminal charges, and we will be with you every step of the way during these trying times.

 Whether it’s a misdemeanor or felony, being charged with a crime is a serious matter that can have significant consequences like fines and imprisonment.
 Not only may your own future be at stake in a criminal prosecution, but also that of loved ones who depend on you for emotional and financial support.
 That’s why it’s crucial to seek the counsel and advice of a seasoned, aggressive criminal lawyer and criminal attorney.

-At the Kenney Legal Defense Corporation, we handle the full range of criminal cases.
+At Kenney Legal Defense, we handle the full range of criminal cases.
 Criminal Lawyer Orange County California, Karren Kenney handles criminal matters that includes: